Post navigation

 What are the key procedural steps that must be satisfied before a patent action can be commenced?
 Are there any limitation periods for commencing an action?

 Generally speaking, there are no specific procedural pre-requisites to commencing an action for patent revocation or infringement in the UK.
-Where a person is seeking a declaration of non-infringement under section 71 Patents Act, however, a declaration may only be made if it is shown that the person seeking such a declaration writes to the patentee for a written acknowledgment to the effect of the declaration sought and provides the patentee with full particulars of the act in question.
+Where a person is seeking a declaration of non-infringement under section 71 Patents Act, however, a declaration may only be made if it is shown that the person seeking such a declaration has written to the patentee for a written acknowledgment to the effect of the declaration sought and provides the patentee with full particulars of the act in question.
 If the patentee refuses or fails to give any such acknowledgment, a declaration may then be sought.
 A patent action is commenced when a claim form is issued.
 The Limitation Act 1980 provides a defence to an alleged infringer in respect of acts committed six years before the claim form is issued.

 -